microsoft/ImagineCup/README.md

 **Thank You to Our Authors:** Chloe Condon, Jalen McGee, Pablo Veramendi, Jen Looper, Sarah Guthals, Ryan Mendenhall, the Microsoft Garage Team, and Chris Noring.

+### After this training, you'll have an opportunity to attend free, live webinars put on by Microsoft Cloud Advocates!
+You can do that by completing the [**Post Training Quiz**](https://zealous-pebble-06ae2440f.azurestaticapps.net/quiz/1) - and downloading the links at the end.

 ## Lessons

 | Lesson Number | Topic | Section | Author |